ledimestari/homeassistant-precious-metals/README.md

 # Precious Metal Prices for Homeassistant

-I didn't find a similar integartion or any easier way to get metal prices into homeassistant so I wrote this.
+I didn't find a similar integration or any easier way to get metal prices into homeassistant so I wrote this.

 This integration provides the same combinations of metal/weight/currency as BullioByPost does with live charts.